Re-examining Low Rank adaptation for private LLM fine-tuning: Introduction

 \section{Introduction}

 Many applications of machine learning in natural language processing tasks may raise privacy concerns, because of the potential data leakage from using models trained on private data \citep{carlini2021extracting,carlini2022membership}.
+This is not limited to the pre-training, and fine-tuning on private data may also raise privacy concerns \citep{mireshghallah-etal-2022-empirical}.
 Differential privacy (DP) \citep{dwork2014algorithmic} is a formal framework for quantifying and limiting the privacy loss experienced by individuals whose data are included in a dataset when an algorithm is applied to it.
-DP-SGD \citep{abadi2016deep}, is a method to ensure privacy guarantees as measured by the DP framework, and has been succesfully applied to NLP tasks \citep{yu2021differentially,li2021large}.
+DP-SGD \citep{abadi2016deep}, is a method to ensure privacy guarantees as measured by the DP framework, and has been succesfully applied to fine-tuning of LLMs \citep{yu2021differentially,li2021large,bu2022differentially,zhang2024disk}.

-Applying DP-SGD to language models, while successful, has many challenges.
-Training large language models (LLMs) with DP-SGD is computationally expensive \citep{li2021large}.
-Using parameter efficient fine-tuning methods, this challenge has been addressed \citep{yu2021differentially}.
-Still, computational cost is higher than the non-private training, because of lower sample efficiency.
+In particular, low-rank parameter-efficient methods have achieved remarkable success: LoRA-based private fine-tuning \citep{yu2021differentially}, bias-only tuning \citep{bu2022differentially}, and DiSK \citep{zhang2024disk} have each defined new state-of-the-art results for private LLM fine-tuning.
+The benefit of low model dimensionality for DP training is also supported theoretically \citep{nasr2021adversary,tran2025spectral}.

 In the DP-SGD method, noise is deliberately added to the gradient vector before it is passed to the optimizer to ensure privacy.
-While this step is crucial for protecting individual data, it also complicates the optimization process.
+While this step is crucial for protecting individual data, it also complicates the optimization process (Figure~\ref{fig:clip_vs_dp}).
 Specifically, the added noise alters the distribution of singular values in the gradient matrix.
 For transformer-based language models, the singular values of the gradient matrix typically decay rapidly, reflecting low matrix entropy and a strong low-rank structure \citep{li2022does,zhao2024galore}.
 After noise is introduced, however, the singular values decay more slowly, leading to higher matrix entropy \citep{li2022does}.
 We hypothesize that this increase in entropy makes optimization more difficult.